LogoCustom Linear Actuator

 Reviewed 110 V pages do not all mean the same thing: Venture FD/VFD is an AC-input package around a DC motor, while Venture SJ45 is a true AC actuator.

-In-stock signals are live and SKU-specific: on 2026-04-04, reviewed listings show "In Stock", "In Stock, Factory Order", and "In Stock (3)" with quote or shipping qualifiers.
+In-stock signals are live and SKU-specific: on 2026-04-05, reviewed listings show "In Stock" and "In Stock (3)" while quote-request and shipping-variation caveats still appear.

 Certification scope matters: UL references separate recognized components, listed panels, and complete-product scope, so mark type should be confirmed before installation sign-off.